Bricklayer

-A bricklayer, which is related to but different from a mason, is a craftsman and tradesman who lays bricks to construct brickwork.
+A bricklayer, which is related to but different from a mason, is a craftsperson and tradesperson who lays bricks to construct brickwork.
 The terms also refer to personnel who use blocks to construct blockwork walls and other forms of masonry.
 In British and Australian English, a bricklayer is colloquially known as a "brickie".
 A stone mason is one who lays any combination of stones, cinder blocks, and bricks in construction of building walls and other works.
 Bricklaying is a part of masonry.

 Bricklaying may also be enjoyed as a hobby.
 For example, the former British Prime Minister Winston Churchill did bricklaying as a hobby.

 Bricklayers occasionally enter competitions where both speed and accuracy are judged.
 The largest is the "Spec-Mix Bricklayer 500" held annually in Las Vegas, Nevada, USA.

 Required training

-Bricklaying and masonry are ancient professions that even centuries later require modern training.
-Bricklayers usually go through a formal apprenticeship which includes about three to four years of on-the-job training combined with classroom instruction.
-Unions and many employers offer these apprenticeships.
-To become an apprentice, one must be at least 16 years old (United Kingdom) and have graduated from high school/senior school.
-Masons must attend trade school and/or serve apprenticeships requiring that they demonstrate that they know how to protect homes from humidity or water ingress, know about thermal insulation, and know about the science of construction material and occupational health and safety.
-While some online sites say they can get you certified in as few as 30 days, most bricklayers today attend trade or technical schools and receive in-depth and thorough training.
+Professional bricklayers usually go through a formal apprenticeship which includes about three to four years of on-the-job training combined with classroom instruction, though some bricklayers may learn entirely from on-the-job experience.
+Unions and employers may offer apprenticeships, which allow individuals with little or no experience in bricklaying to learn fundamental skills under a more experienced employee.
+Contemporary masons in many countries must attend trade school and/or serve apprenticeships in order to complete curricula signifying that they understand fundamental related concepts such as the effects of humidity and water ingress, thermal insulation, and general knowledge regarding the science of construction materials, as well as occupational health and safety.